Contact Us Contact Us Replicon Login

 Night Work

+Standard Night work is between 6:00 pm one day and 6:00 am the next day.
 The ordinary working night shift cannot be greater than 6 hours a day or exceed a total of 36 hours a week.
-Effective working time is that in which the worker remains at the employer’s orders.
-Night work is the one that runs between 18 hours a day and 6 hours the next day.
 Labor Code, §116.

 Breaks

-Every worker has the right to enjoy one day of paid rest after each week of the job.
-The week will be computed from 5 to 6 days according to, custom in the company or workplace.
-Those who work by a unit of work or by a commission, are will add one-sixth of the total salaries earned in the week.
-Labor Code, §126.
+Weekly Rest – Every employee has the right to enjoy one day of paid rest after each week of the job.
+The week will be computed from 5 to 6 days according to the agreement between the employer and the employee.

 Work On Rest Days